Manufacture of wooden houses

 Moisture resistance regulations

-In our country, in terms of moisture resistance, wood is divided into 5 risk classes:
+In terms of moisture resistance, our wood is divided into 5 risk classes:

 • Class 1 - wood that does not come into contact with the weather or environmental moisture

-• Class 2 - wood that may occasionally come into contact with an environment that creates a non-persistent moisture content
+• Class 2 - wood that may occasionally come into contact with an environment that creates non-persistent dampness

 • Class 4 - wood outdoors, in contact with soil or fresh water, permanently exposed to moisture